 - (i) the straps need to be supported rigidly so that the first mode of vibration is above 120 Hz (TBC); - (ii) the entrance of the strap into the 2-K detector box must not allow excessive stray light to enter.
 The stray light requirements for this are far less stringent than those emplaced on the entrance of the 2-K straps into the FPU; - (iii) the mechanical supports must positively and reliably locate the straps so the there can be no possibility of the strap touching the surrounding structure and causing a thermal short.
 This contingency is highly undesirable as it could compromise the functionality of the detectors by either greatly reducing the hold time of the cooler at the operating temperature or preventing the cooler from maintaining the detectors at the required 300 mK; - (iv) the suspension system must not place an excessive heat load directly to the strap.
-This is limited to 1 W per strap (TBC).
+This is limited to 1 $\mu$ W per strap (TBC).

 The strap will be fabricated from $\emptyset$ 3 mm copper rod with a flexible lighter gauge copper wire running the last tract to the BDAs.
 These joints are formed by electron beam welding.
 A Kevlar suspension system will provide the mechanical support for the strap while maintaining a sufficient thermal impedance so as to meet the thermal requirements.
+The final design is illustrated in Figure 4-60.

-There is a stray light baffle around the entrance of the strap into the detector box.
+There is a stray light baffle around the entrance of the strap into the two detector boxes.
 This is to prevent unfiltered 4-K stray from entering the detector box.
-It's design will be similar to the concept illustrated in Figure 4-59 but will be less complicated due to the less stringent shielding requirements.
-Several concepts of the support structure are currently being developed.
+A solid model illustrating the final design is shown in